How does home exchanging through sites like Love Home Swap or HomeExchange.com work?

 Your home will be assigned a suggested points value when you register, based on the location, size and facilities.
+My house has 4 bedrooms and earns around 200 points per night.
+Most homes are somewhere between 100 and 300 points.
 Not all home swappers will accept points – some people only want to do simple swaps, and this will be indicated on their profile or calendar.

 If you sign up to HomeExchange.com using my referral code (Sally-86842) then you will receive a FREE gift of 250 additional guest points, including 100 points for creating a profile and 150 points for activating a membership.

 This is in addition to the standard welcome Guest Points you’ll earn for registering on the site.
 If you do all the things the site asks when signing up you’ll get enough of these bonus points to book a short break.
 It’s great to use these points to try out the home swap experience without needing to offer up your own home for this first trip.

 What’s it like to stay in someone else’s home?

 We’ve stayed in Airbnb accommodation for many years, and booking a property through a site like Love Home Swap is really very similar.